Skip to main content

 Aspergillus and Penicillium are both fast growing and more tolerant of lower humidity levels than most fungi.
 This allows them to grow in drier situations than other fungi.
 Additionally, some species can tolerate growth on media that have a high solute content, e.g. the high sugar levels on jams and jellies (high sugar contents generally act as preservatives because many bacteria and fungi cannot tolerate the 'dry' conditions that result from high solute levels).
 Molds might be considered 'weedy' fungi, growing on a wide variety of materials, in contrast to many fungal species that are much more discriminating in terms of where they will grow and what they will eat.
 Aspergillus is occasionally a human pathogen, primarily in people with weakened immune responses.

-This page titled 2.31: Molds - Ubiquitous Fungi is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by George M. Briggs (Milne Library) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.31: Molds - Ubiquitous Fungi is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by George M. Briggs (Milne Library) via source content that was edited to the style and standards of the LibreTexts platform.